KIPAC/c2i2o/sonnet/charge.md

 - Follow PEP 8 and project-specific style guidelines
 - Include type hints (Python 3.12+)
 - Write comprehensive docstrings (NumPy style)
+- Use sphinx.ext.autodoc.typehints to omit redundant type information in the docstring itself

 ### Testing & Quality
-- Generate unit tests using pytest
+- When asked unit tests using pytest, but not before
 - Aim for high code coverage
 - Suggest edge cases and error handling

 ### GitHub Integration
-- Create GitHub Actions workflows
+- When asked create GitHub Actions workflows, but not before
 - Write clear commit messages (Conventional Commits format)
-- Generate README files and documentation
+- When asked, generate README files and documentation, but not before
 - Create appropriate .gitignore files

 ### Style Guidelines to Follow
 - Maximum line length: 110 characters (Black formatter compatible)
 - Maximum comment line length: 79 characters (Black formatter compatible)
 - Use type hints for function signatures
+- Use sphinx.ext.autodoc.typehints to omit redundant type information in the docstring itself
-- Prefer composition over inheritance
+- Prefer inheritance when possible
 - Write self-documenting code with clear variable names

 ---